Sumner County, Kansas Records

 Sumner County is bordered by Sedgwick County (north), Butler County (northeast), Cowley County (east), Kay County, Oklahoma, , Grant County, Oklahoma (southwest), Harper County (west), Kingman County (northwest).

 Sumner County Cities and Towns include Wellington, Belle Plaine, Conway Springs, Caldwell, Oxford, Argonia, South Haven, Geuda Springs, Milan, Mayfield, Hunnewell.

 A Map of Sumner County, Kansas contains detailed information about roads and boundaries, these maps may include rural communities, churches, and cemeteries.

 Sumner County, Kansas Courthouse Records

 Sumner County, KS Courthouse

 The following dates indicates what vital, land, probate, and court records are in Sumner county.
-The date listed for each category of record is usually the earliest registration filed.
-The earliest date does not indicate that there are numerous records for that year and does not mean that all such events were actually registered.
+The date listed for each record is usually the earliest registration filed.
+The date does not indicate that there are alot records for that year and does not mean that all such events were actually filed with the clerk.